Writers can make money online today with new business models that are continually developing in electronic publishing.

 Go out for a walk, and maybe stop for a coffee.
 But take some photos to use in the new blog post.

-Get back home and quickly read some articles on a few digital magazines to get new blog ideas.
+Get back home and quickly read some articles in a few digital magazines or watch videos for new blog ideas.

-Sales are poor on both book formats for one title, so it’s time to research some new Amazon keyword and category ideas.
+Sales are poor on both book formats for one title, so it is time to research some new Amazon keyword and category ideas.

 Spreading the word